dimagi/commcare-hq/CONTRIBUTING.rst

 ------------------
 Dimagi tracks most issues internally, but we use github's `issue tracker`_ for public facing issues.
 Feel free to browse the issues there and tackle any you feel equipped to do.
 When you update or add comments to an issue please mention **@dimagiupdate** to send an alert to our internal issue tracking system.
+Before submitting a PR, review our `Contributor Checklist`_.

 Bug Reports
 -----------